amitofsk/dandy/docs/Dandy.md

 This code is simpler than the microcontroller code.
 We only need one loop, for the GUI, so there is no need for asyncIO instructions here.

 When you run this example, you see two buttons and a knob.
 To turn the knob, put your cursor on it and click with either the left or right mouse button.
-When you click the top button, a float representing the knob value is both printed and sent serially down the USB cableto the microcontroller.
+When you click the top button, a float representing the knob value is both printed and sent serially down the USB cable to the microcontroller.
 The bottom button is a quit button.

 All messages sent via USB end in the character `X` to identify the end of the message.

 Let's test this example out.
 Make sure the motor controller is still wired to your microcontroller, and make sure your microcontroller is connected to your computer with a USB cable.
 Open the Mu, ArduinoLab, or Arduino IDE and run the example of section 10.3.1.
 Close the Mu, ArduinoLab, or Arduino IDE.
 Open IDLE and run the example below.

 Dial the knob by putting your cursor on it and clicking the right or left mouse button.
 Then, press the top button above the knob to send a corresponding float value from the computer to the microcontroller.
 This knob varies from 0.0 to 10.0.
-It is used to control the number of steps the servo motor takes in travelling between one angle and another.
+It is used to control the number of steps the servo motor takes in traveling between one angle and another.
 Because there is a fixed time delay between each step, this knob essentially controls the motor speed.
 As explained above, this strategy is used to control motor rotation speed instead of directly using PWM frequency because it allows for slower motor rotation speeds which are more observable.

 (See file src/examples/MotorControl.py.)